hanyi97/mern-boilerplate/README.md

 constants - store constant variables to be used throughout the app

+utils - useful code to use throughout the application

 ## Backend Folder Structure
 config - database configurations and connections

 constants - store constant variables to be used througout the app